galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-3-preparebulk/tutorial.md

 >                    - *"Name of phenotype column"*: `Disease`
 >                    - *"List of values in this column to filter for, comma-delimited"*: `type II diabetes mellitus`
 >
-> 2. Remove the `#combined` tag from the output **RData ESet Object**
+> 2. Add the tag `#healthy` to the output **RData ESet Object**
 >
-> 3. Add the tag `#healthy` to the output **RData ESet Object**
->
 {: .hands_on}

 # Conclusion
 {:.no_toc}

 {% icon congratulations %} Congrats!
-You have successfully reformatted the RNA-seq samples into three ESet objects consisting of combined, disease-only, or healthy-only samples.
+You have successfully reformatted the RNA-seq samples into two ESet objects consisting of disease-only or healthy-only samples.
 You're ready to take all this hard work and start comparing cell compositions in the next tutorial.

 You can find the workflow for generating the ESet object [here](https://usegalaxy.eu/u/wendi.bacon.training/w/music-deconvolution-data-generation--bulk--eset) and the answer key history [here](https://usegalaxy.eu/u/wendi.bacon.training/h/music-deconvolution-data-generation--bulk--eset).